-The 2025/26 season of the renamed Gallagher Prem begins in a few short months, with 10 teams from across England lining up hoping to be crowned champions next June.
+The 2025/26 season of the renamed Gallagher Prem is set to begin, with 10 teams from across England hoping to be crowned champions next June.

 Many of the world's best players will be desperate to help their clubs into the top four and the end-of-season play-offs, with Bath the defending champions.